Aryt3/writeups/jeopardy_ctfs/2024/VishwaCTF_2024/happy_valentines_day/readme.md

 ## Writeup

+Starting off I analyzed the files and realised `enc.txt` had to be an image and `source.txt` was a simple `python-script`. <br/>
-Taking a look at the encrypted image I couldn't display it because the encrypted seems to have corrupted it. <br/>
+Taking a look at the encrypted image I couldn't display it because the encrpytion process also corrupted the image itself. <br/>
 ```py
 from PIL import Image
 from itertools import cycle